Eszopa02/Eszopa02/README.md

 ## ABOUT ME:
-My name is Eden, I'm a recent graduate from Columbia College Chicago with a Bachelor's in Game Design & Development and a Master's in User Experience and Interaction Design.
+My name is Eden.
+I'm a recent graduate from Columbia College Chicago, with a Bachelor's degree in Game Design & Development, as well as a Master's degree in User Experience and Interaction Design.
-Currently working as Senior Project Advisor at REACH Pathways on their educational app.
+Currently working as a Senior Project Advisor at REACH Pathways on their educational app.
 During my free time, I enjoy designing and playing games, writing, and scrapbooking.

 ***